 Next, I hopped back in time a little, to 1851, and searched that year’s census for “Caroline” in the parish of Cheswardine.
 Result!
 Living in Moss Lane, Chipnall, in the household of agricultural labourer William Bayley, his wife Elizabeth and their daughter Hannah, was a 21 year old house servant named as Caroline Hackley.
 ‘Next door’ (by which I mean, in the household enumerated immediately before that of the Bayley family) was widower William Breeze, his grown up children Elizabeth and William, and a lodger.
 I have little doubt that Caroline Hackley of Chipnall in Cheswardine was the Caroline Ackley who married in that parish in 1854.

 The 1851 census gives no birthplace for Caroline.
 However in later censuses, as the wife of Charles Simcock, she stated that she was born in Malpas, or nearby Threapwood, in Cheshire, the county where the surname Ackerley is most prevalent.
 Ackley and Hackley could well be corruptions of Ackerley, a surname which in turn might easily be heard as Atcherley in Shropshire.
-But, just as the registrar of births, marriages and deaths for Wellington district had sharper hearing than the vicar of High Ercall, so the registrar for Market Drayton district may have better auditory abilities than the Rev. Edward Cheere at Little Drayton.
+But, just as the registrar of births, marriages and deaths for Wellington district had sharper hearing than the vicar of High Ercall, so the registrar for Market Drayton district may have had better auditory abilities than the Rev. Edward Cheere at Little Drayton.
 Among the death registrations in that district for the last quarter of 1852 is one for an Elizabeth Ackerley.
 This, I believe, was the true name of little Elizabeth “Atcherley”.

 High Ercall, Shropshire, baptism register covering 1849.
 Entry for Robert Atcherley.
 Copy viewed at Findmypast.
 FamilySearch record.